 Senior Thesis (PSYC 4038 for credit)

 A senior thesis is an independent research project (usually an empirical project) conducted by an upper-level psychology major under the supervision of a mentor from the psychology department faculty.
-A senior thesis project may be completed without pursuing departmental honors.
 The nature and scope of the project is determined by a mutual agreement between the student and his/her mentor.
 The student is expected to write an APA-style research report as a final product that embodies the senior thesis.
 This project (and the summary paper) must be completed by the graduation date in order to be recognized with departmental honors.

 In order to register for PSYC 4038, the student must find a mentor and get his/her approval to register.
 A student generally registers for 1 credit hour per 3 hours of work per week.
 The number of credits must be approved by the student's mentor prior to registration for PSYC 4038.

 It is the student's mentor who certifies successful completion of the Senior Thesis.